-(In thousands except Fiscal Years Percent
+(In thousands except Fiscal Percent

 percentages) 2011 2010 Change

+General and 10 11 1

-General and administrative expenses \$ 13,116 \$ 12,364 6.1%
+administrative expenses \$ 13,116 \$ 12,364 6.1%

 Percentage of total revenues 4.8% 5.0%

 The increase in general and administrative expenses during fiscal 2011 was primarily due to an increase in contributions of \$272,000, an increase in travel and meals of \$260,000, an increase in marketing and business development of \$178,000, an increase in professional development of \$169,000 and several individually insignificant increases partially offset by a decrease in legal expenses of \$552,000.
 The increase in travel and meals, marketing and business development, and professional development were due to our continuing investment in employee and business development activities.
 The decrease in legal fees was due to a decrease in costs associated with legal claims during fiscal 2011 as compared to fiscal 2010.
-We expect general and administrative expenses to increase as we selectively add new talent, expand our business development efforts, and pursue staff development initiatives.